Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 to offer a solution aligned with the architectural decisions made in Alfresco for version 6: moving towards microservices-oriented solutions.

-Working with Docker images gives the developers the opportunity to easily customise the deployment of the local environment to adapt it to their requirements.
+Working with Docker images gives the developers the opportunity to easily customize the deployment of the local environment to adapt it to their requirements.
 Adding, removing and configuring services in the environment is as easy as modifying the Docker compose descriptor file.

 ### Support for Java 11